Pedram Ben-Cohen, Esq., CPA

 B.S., Accounting, University of Southern California, 2000

 Pedram Ben-Cohen is an Attorney-at-Law and a Certified Public Accountant (CPA) who specializes in civil and criminal tax controversy and litigation.
 Mr. Ben-Cohen is also a Certified Taxation Law Specialist, certified by the State Bar of California Board of Legal Specialization.
+He has been selected to the Southern California Super Lawyers list in the field of Tax Litigation by Super Lawyers an honor achieved by no more than five percent of lawyers in Southern California.
+In addition, Mr. Ben-Cohen has been quoted as a tax expert by the media, including Forbes Magazine, Bloomberg, and Tax Notes International.

 Mr. Ben-Cohen represents clients in civil and criminal tax matters, including voluntary disclosures, offshore matters, audits, appeals, litigation, and collection defense.
 He also assists clients with state and local tax matters, including representation before the California Franchise Tax Board, the State Board of Equalization, and Employment Development Department.